mattramos/mattamos.github.io/_projects/1_project.md

 ---
 layout: page
-title: project 1
+title: Probabilistically ensembling climate modes
-description: a project with a background image
+description: How can we better make projections of the future?
 img: assets/img/12.jpg
 importance: 1
 category: work